PCOS: From symptoms to self-advocacy. Get the handbook

 A final consideration for weight gain is the emotional toll it takes on a person.
 This condition may cause women to lose sleep, stress-eat, and avoid exercise.
 All of these can lead to putting on extra pounds.

-One woman battling endometriosis explained the emotional effects like this:
+One woman battling endometriosis describes the emotional toll:

 If you think your change in weight is related to any of the factors we’ve discussed, don’t despair.
 You can make some changes that will give you more control over your weight.
 More on this in the next section.